+15.4.M Failure to Impound

+A 2 minute (1 lap) penalty may be assessed for every minute that the team fails to Impound their batteries.

+15.4.N Exceeding Size Specifications

-- 11.12.H.10 Failure to Impound: A 1 lap penalty may be assessed for every minute between 8:00 pm and 7:00 am that a solar car's batteries are not in Impound. - 11.12.H.11 Exceeding Size Specifications: Oversized solar arrays will be penalized 1 lap per Event day per excess 1000 cm2 beyond the allowed size specification.
-Oversized solarcars will be penalized 2 laps per Event Day per excess 1000 cm2.
-If both the array and car are oversized, both penalties will be applied. - 11.12.H.12 Securing of Fasteners: Failure to comply to Reg.
-7.4.B Securing of Fasteners will result in a penalty of 1 lap per Track Event day per instance where proper securing is not applied.
+Oversized solar arrays will be penalized 15 minutes (2 laps) per Tour day (per Track Event day) per excess 1000 cm2 beyond the allowed size specification.
+Oversized solar cars will be penalized 7 minutes (1 lap) per Tour day (per Track Event) per excess 1000 cm2.
+If both the array and car are oversized, both penalties will be applied.
+Each penalty will be pro-rated if the oversize area for body or array is less than 1000 cm2 with a minimum of 2 minute per day (2 laps per day) for oversized solar arrays, and a minimum of 1 minute per day (1 lap per day) for oversize solar cars.

+15.4.0 Trailering Penalties

+Teams electing to trailer their solar vehicles will be assessed the full published time as published in the Tour Route Book.
+The Checkpoint credit would not be allowed.
+In addition, the team will receive a penalty per uncompleted (not driven by solar car) mile of the interval(s) trailered of 3 minutes per mile.

+15.4.P Securing of Fasteners

+Failure to comply to Reg.
+10.4.B Securing of Fasteners will result in a penalty of 30 seconds (1 lap) per Tour day (Track Event day) per instance where proper securing is not applied.
 The head mechanical inspector shall determine which non-compliant fasteners must be brought into compliance with Reg.
+10.4.

+15.4.Q Parking Brake Penalty

+A 10 minute (2 lap) per Tour (Track Event) day penalty will be applied for a non-functioning parking brake based on Reg.
+10.6.

+15.4.R Roll Cage Clearance Penalty

-7.4.B. - 11.12.H.13 Parking Brake Penalty: A penalty of 2 laps per Track Event day will be applied for a non-functioning parking brake based on Reg.
-7.6 - 11.12.H.14 Roll Cage Clearance Penalty: A penalty of 2 laps per Track Event day per centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
-7.3.F.6.
-It will be at the discretion of the inspectors whether less clearance will be allowed with the penalty.
+A 2 minute (2 lap) per Tour (Track Event) day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
+10.3.G.6.
+It will be at the discretion of the Inspectors whether less clearance will be allowed with application of the penalty.

+15.4.S Overweight Battery Penalty

+A per day time penalty will be applied as per the following equation for battery packs that are overweight as per Reg 8.2.A:

+Time penalty (minutes) = 200 (n-N) / N where:

+n = battery weight;

+N = allowable battery weight

+Lap penalty = $40 \times (n+S) / N$

+where:

+n = number of replacement modules

+S = sum of all modules previously replaced

+N = total number of modules in solar car battery pack

-Appendix A ISF Steering Wheel Specifications
+Appendix A. Steering Wheel Specifications